-It's possible to visit the Pantanal year-round, but it's best to go during the dry season (May to September).
+It's possible to visit the Pantanal year-round, but it's best to go during the dry season (May to September) as the wildlife concentrates around the reduced water.
+This is peak jaguar-spotting time.
 The best time to watch birds is from July to September, when the waters have receded and the bright-green grasses pop up from the muck.
-If you are on the trail of the elusive jaguar, then you will need to visit June to August, when it is access-all-areas and you can probe deeper into the wilderness.

-From June to August, the driest months, the chances of spotting jaguars rise dramatically.
-The heat peaks from December to February, when temperatures higher than 40°C (104°F) are common, roads turn to breakfast cereal, and the mosquitoes are out in force.
+The heat peaks from December to February, when temperatures higher than 40°C (104°F) are common, roads turn to mush, and the mosquitoes are out in force.
 Many hotels close at this time and in the northern Pantanal tour companies effectively take a break.